add Enumerable#exclude? antonym

 As with "include" if you add an "s" to the word then it reads more like typical English, i.e. "a excludes b ?".
 To use the singular form you have to add a modal verb like "does a exclude b ?"
 Which makes it easy to see that this is the right meaning.

-#12 Updated by Nikolai Weibull almost 3 years ago
+#12 Updated by Nikolai Weibull about 3 years ago

 On Fri, Mar 30, 2012 at 16:02, matz (Yukihiro Matsumoto)

 OK, you think negative for include? is special.
 Understood.

 But as Nikolai pointed out, exclude? is not the best name for the function.